Search: Advanced search

 If you think you’re clever and quit-claim the title / deed to the LLC after you close on the loan be careful.
 The lender might catch wind of it through routine title checks that they now perform, and the lender might call the loan.
 Not good.

 Having said all that, it is not a bad idea to have an LLC own your rental property if you can.
+If you can avoid having to personally sign for the mortgage note through a non-recourse loan, that would be helpful too (lenders usually want a maximum of 60% loan to value).
 You might also consider having your tenants sign Hold Harmless Agreements.
 Essentially you are adding layers to your liability onion.

 Additionally, if you are investing with partners an LLC with a solid operating agreement might be the only way to properly handle the ownership.
-A common situation is where two family members invest together and need ways to affect ownership changes, such as a parent and child.
+A common situation is where two unrelated people invest together and need ways to affect ownership changes.
 Of course the Watson CPA Group can assist you in creating the LLC.

 On small side note- real estate professionals might also be creating a mess with the material participation definitions within a partnership LLC.
 If you are considering to claim the real estate professional designation, we encourage you to read our recent tax article on the subject-